Skip to Main Content Mansfield Library Research Guides

 A comparison of conventional and OA publishing

 In short, the difference between conventionally published scholarship and OA scholarship is in how it is published, not in how it is produced and evaluated by researchers.
 OA scholarship is copyrighted and licensed in such a way that the content is available for free.
-(Publishing costs persist, so the challenge with OA publishing lies in how to fund it.)
+(Publishing costs persist, so the primary challenge with OA publishing is how to fund it.)

 This guide is about Open Access in the context of academe, where OA embodies a set of principles and practices that support open sharing, equitable and free access to research, and generous use rights related to research, data, scholarship, and teaching and learning materials.
 By removing technical, legal, and financial barriers to these scholarly outputs (many of which are publicly funded), OA helps advance knowledge sharing and knowledge production.
 It helps make scholarly content freely available to everyone.